tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 #### Quoting strings

-Literal strings that consist of more than one word or are reserved words in the LiveCode language must be enclosed in double quotes:
+Literal strings that consist of more than one word or are reserved words in xTalk languages must be enclosed in double quotes:

 	put "This is a test" into myVar -- works put This is a test into myVar -- **DOESN'T WORK - not quoted**